amanpandey2101/Shopify/SLIDESHOW_PARALLAX_GUIDE.md

 3. Test in different browsers and devices
 4. Ensure all files are properly uploaded to your theme

 The parallax system is designed to fail gracefully - if there are any issues, the slideshow will continue to work normally without the parallax effects.

+## Quick Setup Guide

+### For Product Grid with Parallax Background:

+1. **Add Section**: Choose "Parallax Slideshow + Content"
+2. **Add Slideshow Block**: Configure your background slides
+3. **Add Product Grid Block**:
+   - Select collection
+   - Set grid layout (4x2 recommended)
+   - Choose color scheme
+4. **Configure Parallax**:
+   - Set intensity to "Moderate"
+   - Adjust background speed (5/10 recommended)
+   - Enable background overlay (30% opacity)
+5. **Preview and Adjust**: Test on different devices and adjust settings as needed

+This creates a stunning effect where your slideshow stays fixed in the background while your product grid scrolls smoothly over it with parallax movement!